-The basalt columns range upwards to over six meters and extend out wards to the sea, providing one of the most spectacular sights Ireland has to offer.
+The basalt columns range upwards to over six meters and extend outwards to the sea, providing one of the most spectacular sights Ireland has to offer.
 There is a legend telling of a giant Finn McCool who built the causeway in an attempt to see his love who lived on the Hebridean island of Staffa.
-The sight has been declared a world heritage site and one of the great wonders of the world.
+The site has been declared a world heritage site and one of the great wonders of the world.

-The Giant’s Causeway is a major attraction but don’t forget about the surrounding areas and points of interest as well with Allen’s Tours.
-You can reach Dunseverick Castle and Harbour if you follow the Causeway Coast path, which lie approximately five miles away.
-If you’re feeling more energetic then a 12 mile walk will have you at Carrick-a-Rede rope bridge where crossing the 24m deep and 20m wide chasm is only for the brave and daring.
+The Giant’s Causeway is a major attraction but don’t forget about the surrounding areas and points of interest as well.
+You can reach Dunseverick Castle and Harbour if you follow the Causeway Coast path, which lies approximately five miles away.
+If you’re feeling more energetic then a 12-mile walk will have you at Carrick-a-Rede rope bridge where crossing the 24m deep and 20m wide chasm is only for the brave and daring.
 It’s worth mustering a little courage as the aerial views of the Causeway available from the bridge are the finest to be found.

 2. Blarney Castle

-Thousands of visitors visit the castle every day and visitors trying to kiss the magical stone.
-If you are not into it or the climb is too much then the floral garden which spans over 60 acres of land.
+Thousands of visitors visit the castle every day and try to kiss the magical stone.
+If you are not into it or the climb is too much then the floral garden is enjoyable.
+It spans over 60 acres of land.
 You might also wish to check out the Blarney House or some of the natural rock formations in the area such as the Witch’s Cave or the Druid’s Circle.

 3. The Ring of Kerry